harum/design-pattern/notes/design-principles.md

 > dynamically.
 Decorators provide a flexible alternative to subclassing for
 > extending functionality

+### Singleton pattern
+The Singleton Pattern ensures a class has only one instance, and provide a global point of access to it.

 ## Self notes
 > Should effort go into reuse **above** maintainability and extensibility?
 (I
 > think maintainability and extensibility is **as important as** reuseability)